pablo-lamtenzan/Metamorphic_engine_documentation/engine.md

 While using this tecnique, the effect of the garbage instruction on the ```RFLAGS``` registers must be considereted!
 Control flow uses bits located in the ```RFLAGS``` registers to choose the which code path to take.
 A bad use of garbage instruction can affect the behaviour of the execution of the next control flow instruction.
 Here's an example of simple dead instructions:
 ```
+// just more example about dead code/gargabe/junk injection

 1) ADD $0, %RAX
 2) ADD $0, %RBX
 3) ADD $0, %RCX